thdang1009/tank-o/README.md

 From this component reference, the game instance is available via `this.phaserRef.game` and the most recently active Scene via `this.phaserRef.scene`

-The `EventBus.on('current-scene-ready')` callback will also be invoked whenever the the Phaser Scene changes, as long as you emit the event via the EventBus, as outlined above.
+The `PhaserAngularEventBus.on('current-scene-ready')` callback will also be invoked whenever the the Phaser Scene changes, as long as you emit the event via the PhaserAngularEventBus, as outlined above.

 ## Handling Assets